 E*TRADE offers access to specific funds that you couldn’t otherwise buy on exchanges like the Reality Shares Nasdaq NexGen Economy ETF and the Innovation Shares NextGen Protocol.

-Many robo-advisors, such as Betterment, also offer access to blockchain ETFs in their portfolios.
+Many robo-advisors, such as Betterment, also offer access to blockchain ETFs in some of their portfolio options.

 If you have a brokerage account with Robinhood or TD Ameritrade, then they may also provide investment funds that include blockchain ETFs within them.
 Regardless of the platform you are using, buying a blockchain ETF is the easiest way to invest in blockchain.